-Please note: Advanced Opt-Out currently does not support changing or reporting on blacklisted phone numbers via the Console or the REST API.
+Please note: Advanced Opt-Out currently does not support changing or reporting on blocked phone numbers via the Console or the REST API.

 Global defaults apply to any country for which you have not specified an override, which the next section covers.
 Since you have not added any country overrides yet, all incoming messages are handled according to the global defaults.